matifali/matifali/README.md

 <h2>Hi there!</h2>
 Pakistani; Electrical Engineer; Libra; Grad Student in AI.
-I am currently working as a grdaute research assistant at Bilknet University, Turkey.
+I am currently working as a graduate research assistant at Bilkent University,

 <a href="https://github.com/matifali">